-You’ll also wander through the controversial Memorial to the Murdered Jews of Europe.
-It is controversial for a few reasons… first of all, it’s quite confusing to understand what the artist was attempting to convey as it is a collection of cement blocks of varying heights, equally spaced in a large but uneven area.
+From there, you’ll wander through the controversial Memorial to the Murdered Jews of Europe.
+It is controversial for a few reasons… first of all, it’s quite confusing to understand what the artist was attempting to convey.
+It is a collection of cement blocks of varying heights, equally spaced in a large but uneven area.
 And there is no information to accompany it.
 Kids love to play here which can be quite disturbing.

-He also left instructions for his body to be burned because he knew that it would be humiliatingly dragged through the streets (this also meant that it took some time to identify what was left of the body to ensure he didn’t escape).
+He also left instructions for his body to be burned because he knew that it would be humiliatingly dragged through the streets.
+This also meant that it took some time to identify what was left of the body to ensure he didn’t escape.
 It’s a controversial stop on the tour as most would rather not acknowledge the spot or the man at all.

 Next is a quick stop at Checkpoint Charlie where a harrowing 16-hour showdown took place between 10 M-48 United States tanks and an equal number of T-55 Soviet tanks after US diplomat Allan Lightner was denied entry to East Berlin to attend the opera.
 World War III was narrowly averted by a delicate phone call between US President John F. Kennedy and Soviet leader Nikita Khrushchev.

-You’ll pass through Gendarmenmarkt square where you’ll find the Konzerthaus of Berlin (if you have time later, catch a show!) as well as the matching pair of the French and Germany churches – the Französischer Dom and Deutscher Dom.
+Pass through Gendarmenmarkt Square, one of the most Instagrammable places in Berlin.
+Here you’ll find the Konzerthaus of Berlin (if you have time later, catch a show!) as well as a beautiful matching pair of French and German churches – the Französischer Dom and Deutscher Dom.

-Your tour will end in the middle of the Bebelplatz (Bebel Plaza) the infamous site of the Nazi book burning ceremony held on May 10, 1933 in which about 20,000 books were burned.
+Your tour will end in the middle of the Bebelplatz (Bebel Plaza) the infamous site of the Nazi book burning ceremony held on May 10, 1933, in which about 20,000 books were burned.
 There is a memorial in the center of the square – a clear square on the ground through which you can see empty bookcases below your feet that are large enough to hold the missing 20,000 books.
-Be sure to thank your guide with a cash tip!

-1:10 – 2:25: Prost at a Traditional Beer Garden!
+1:10 PM – 2:25 PM: Prost at a Traditional Beer Garden!

 - If Greek Classical Antiquities is your passion, check out the Altes Museum (Old Museum), built in 1830.